WOWSIGNAL.io

 The database contains a lot of colors.
 Let’s take a look at them.
 A good way to visualize RGB colors is by assinging each color channel to one of the 3D axes, like below.

-First, we’ll need library:
+First, we’ll need a library:

 %pip install ipympl > /dev/null